Stellarsarah16/Stellarsarah16/README.md

 # welcome friend 👋
 😄
 ### 🔭 I've been making good progress on understanding programming patterns, and principles.
-##  Skills: 🌱Creativity, 🤔Mindfulness, ⚡perseverance,
+##  Skills: 🌱Creativity, 🤔Mindfulness, ⚡perseverance, problem-solving
-##  Virtues: compassion, honor
+##  Virtues: I strongly believe in honor, compassion, and loyalty
 <!--
 **Stellarsarah16/Stellarsarah16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.